sergiophyceae/sergiophyceae.github.io/_pages/research.md

 display_categories: [work, fun]
 horizontal: false
 ---
 One of the central questions that drive our research is: **How does cellular complexity increase?** The origin of the eukaryotic cell represents the most drastic structural re-organization and increase in complexity throughout cell evolution.
-The acquisition of intraellular symbionts, and the origin of symbiotic organelles such as mitochondria and chloroplasts, are further examples of significant increases of genetic, metabolic, and cellular complexity.
+The acquisition of intracellular symbionts, and the origin of symbiotic organelles such as mitochondria and chloroplasts, are further examples of significant increases of genetic, metabolic, and cellular complexity.

 ## The origin of eukaryotes and their mitochondria